 Is UPS or USPS Cheaper?
-2025 Price & Rate Comparison
+2026 Cost & Speed Comparison

 Deciding between shipping carriers can feel like a puzzle.
 You have a package, you need it sent, and you want the best price.
 The big question always comes up: is UPS or USPS cheaper?
 The short answer is, it depends entirely on what you’re sending.

 There’s no single champion for every package.
 USPS often wins for lightweight and small items, while UPS typically offers better rates for heavier, larger boxes.
-This guide breaks down every key factor, from weight and distance to hidden fees, so you can figure out the cheapest option for your specific shipment.
+This guide breaks down every key factor, from weight and distance to recent rate changes, so you can figure out the cheapest option for your specific shipment.

 The Quick Answer: When is UPS or USPS Cheaper?